-Prior to sign off, the Project Sponsor will place a conservation easement, or other Wildlife Agencies approved conservation mechanism, in favor of the Wildlife Agencies (or an approved third party), over the project site specifying that the area will be retained in perpetuity as open space for the sole purpose of native habitat conservation.
+Prior to sign off, the Project Sponsor will place a conservation easement, or other Wildlife Agencies-approved conservation mechanism, in favor of the Wildlife Agencies (or an approved third party), over the project site specifying that the area will be retained in perpetuity as open space for the sole purpose of native habitat conservation.
 The conservation easement or mechanism language should be approved by the Wildlife Agencies and OCTA prior to its execution.
-The conservation easement or mechanism shall disclose the obligations of future owners/tenants of the property.